Boiann/federal-bureau-of-control/README.md

  - Previous projects of the developer were used, [Boudoir Studio](https://boiann.github.io/boudoir-studio/index.html) ( GithHub repository [here](https://github.com/Boiann/boudoir-studio) ), [Budget Calculator](https://boiann.github.io/budget-calculator/) ( GithHub repository [here](https://github.com/Boiann/budget-calculator) ) and [Space Quiz](https://space-quiz.herokuapp.com/) ( GithHub repository [here](https://github.com/Boiann/space-quiz) ) as a source for looking up the code/solutions for CSS and README purposes mainly.

  - [Federal Bureau of Control / Records Archive System](https://control-records.netlify.app/document/593134886/ai80-ue-movie-camera-supplement) was used as a project inspiration and as a source of Reports entries text, as well as censoring text inspiration.
-Code was used with blessing of the FBC Archive System author, [Lou Huang](https://louhuang.com/), whose permission was asked for through email.
+Code (text for generating example reports) was used with blessing of the FBC Archive System author, [Lou Huang](https://louhuang.com/), whose permission was asked for through email.

  - All characters, events and situations depicted (except for user self-made entries) are products of and copyrighted by [Remedy Entertainment Plc](https://www.remedygames.com/).